SEE THE 3 MOST DOWNLOADED PRESET COLLECTIONS HERE!

 How to Change ISO Settings on Your Nikon Camera

-To adjust ISO on your Nikon entry-level camera, press the "Info" button and using the back circular dial select ISO and then set the number you want and press "OK".
-Some entry-level Nikon camera's have touch screens that allow you to adjust ISO using the touch screen.
-TIP: Since setting ISO requires a few steps, consider setting the "Fn" button on the front of your camera to adjust your ISO.
-Consult your manual for the exact steps to do this.
+To adjust ISO on your Nikon entry-level camera, press the "Info" button and select ISO using the back circular dial.
+Then set the number you want and press "OK."
+Some entry-level Nikon cameras have touch screens that allow you to adjust ISO.

 Conclusion

-Lower ISO numbers are less sensitive to light and produce little noise or grain, so use a lower ISO when you have lots of light.
+• Lower ISO numbers are less sensitive to light and produce little noise or grain, so use a lower ISO when you have lots of light.

 Congratulations!
 You've just completed Day 5 of Mastering Manual!